Navigation Bar

 The Intercontinental Ensemble spans diverse musical worlds, as female artists from various backgrounds share their musical stories.

+Bianca Bongers’ “Collage of an Octave” is a meditative piece that effortlessly blends harmonies by Pärt with rhythms by Stravinsky.
 Clara Schumann wrote her 3 Romances after meeting Brahms.
 Originally for piano, IntEns’ arrangement of these beautiful pieces offers even more colors of sound.

 Aregnaz Martirosyan’s “Emotional Diversity” is a confrontational and raw look at the conflict between Armenia and Azerbaijan, where families and friends are sent to the front.
+Sarah Neutkens’ “September I” creates a musical journey through the golden colors of an autumn forest.

 Finally, there’s the nonet by French composer Louise Farrenc.
 After the premiere, she received a pay raise from the Paris Conservatory.
 Not a moment too soon, as in the 19th century she was paid less than her male colleagues for the same work.
+All of these different stories, told by the nine musicians of IntEns.

 TRAVELING LIGHT

+Famous symphonies brought in a new light.
+More transparency, more flexibility.
 The Intercontinental Ensemble (IntEns) presents familiar symphonies in a new light.
-With their arrangements and performance, they provide listeners with the opportunity to discover new melodies in the works.
-Musical lines that were previously hardly audible in the sound mass of an
+With their arrangements and performance, they provide listeners with the opportunity to discover new melodies in the works—musical lines that were previously hardly audible in the sound mass of an orchestra.

 Franz Schubert wrote his eighth symphony at the end of his life.
 It was called “the Unfinished” because it only has two parts instead of four.
 Schubert needed no more to tell his musical story.